amannn/next-query-params/README.md

 2. When using the browser back button, the state of the previous page is restored.
 3. When navigating forward to a page the user was already on, the state is reset.

-Note that this library is an adapter for [`use-query-params`](https://www.npmjs.com/package/use-query-params) to integrate with Next.js.
+This library is an adapter for [`use-query-params`](https://www.npmjs.com/package/use-query-params) to integrate with Next.js.

 ## Installation